The Year 1 Team

 We are so pleased to be welcoming the children into Year 1 and are looking forward to sharing lots of exciting learning with you over the coming term.

 Our PE days are Tuesday and Friday.
 Please ensure your child has their full PE kit including black/navy joggers, black/navy jumper and appropriate trainers at school every day.

 Children will be read with once a week and books will be changed weekly/when finished.
-Please sign your child's reading record when you enjoy a book at home together.
+Please record your child's reading on the Go Read App when you enjoy a book at home together.